What Is an Encumbrance? A Guide for CRE Investors

 How can I calculate the impact of an encumbrance on property value?

-Start by comparing similar unencumbered properties to establish a baseline.
-Then apply a discount based on the type and severity, typically 5-15% for easements, or more for use-limiting covenants.
+Start by comparing similar unencumbered properties to establish a baseline, then apply a discount based on the type and severity.
+Easements may warrant a 5-15% reduction or more depending on how significantly they affect site use, while use-limiting covenants can cut deeper.
+Bring in an appraiser familiar with encumbered assets for anything beyond a straightforward lien payoff.
 For liens, factor in the full payoff plus any legal costs.
-When in doubt, bring in an appraiser familiar with encumbered assets.

-Deal breakers often include unresolved title defects, court-ordered liens over 25% of value, or use restrictions that block your business plan.
+Deal breakers often include unresolved title defects, court-ordered liens that represent a significant portion of the property's value, or use restrictions that block your business plan.
 Manageable encumbrances include active leases, minor easements, or liens with clear resolution paths.
 The key is knowing what it will cost to remove or work around it.

-What's the smartest way to resolve encumbrances post-purchase?
+What's the best way to resolve encumbrances post-purchase?

-Start with liens and legal claims, they're the fastest to resolve and deliver the biggest lift in value.
+Start with liens and legal claims, as they're the fastest to resolve and deliver the biggest lift in value.
+Tax liens take priority over all other claims and should be addressed first; ignoring them while resolving junior liens leaves your title exposure intact.
 Next, tackle encroachments or easements through neighbor agreements or legal action.
 If covenants block value-add plans, consider applying for a zoning variance or working within the restriction.